 - The Corporation uses foreign exchange forward contracts to hedge foreign currency rate exposure on anticipated equipment or inventory purchases in a foreign currency.
 These foreign exchange forward contracts are designated as cash flow hedges. - The Corporation uses cross-currency interest rate swaps to hedge (i) foreign currency rate exposure on interest and principal payments on foreign currency denominated debt and/or (ii) fair value exposure on certain debt resulting from changes in interest rates.
 The cross-currency interest rate swaps that set all future interest and principal payments on U.S.-dollar-denominated debt in fixed CAN dollars, in addition to converting an interest rate from a floating rate to a floating rate or from a fixed rate to a fixed rate, are designated as cash flow hedges.
-The cross-currency interest rate swaps are designated as fair value hedges when they set all future interest and principal payments on U.S.-dollar-denominated debt in fixed CAN dollars, in addition to converting the interest rate from a fixed rate to a floating rate. - The Corporation uses interest rate swaps to manage fair value exposure on certain debts resulting from changes in interest rates.
-These swap agreements require a periodic exchange of payments without the exchange of the notional principal amount on which the payments are based.
-These interest rate swaps are designated as fair value hedges when they convert the interest rate from a fixed rate to a floating rate, or as cash flow hedges when they convert the interest rate from a floating rate to a fixed rate. - The Corporation has established a hedge ratio of one-for-one for all its hedging relationships as underlying risks of its hedging derivatives are identical to the hedged item risks.
+The cross-currency interest rate swaps are designated as fair value hedges when they set all future interest and principal payments on U.S.-dollar-denominated debt in fixed CAN dollars, in addition to converting the interest rate from a fixed rate to a floating rate. - The Corporation has established a hedge ratio of one-for-one for all its hedging relationships as underlying risks of its hedging derivatives are identical to the hedged item risks.

-Years ended December 31, 2019 and 2018 (tabular amounts in millions of Canadian dollars, except for per share data and option data)
+Years ended December 31, 2020 and 2019 (tabular amounts in millions of Canadian dollars, except for per share data and option data)

-(k) Financial instruments (continued)
+(j) Financial instruments (continued)